IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ###### If you have cloned repo

-If you have already cloned the repo and using it for this code pattern, then you just need to checkin updated files back to git repository.
+If you have already cloned the repo and using it for this code pattern, then you just need to check-in updated files back to git repository.
 You may use the below commands from the parent folder of the cloned repository.

 ```
 $ git add -u